Amma Asante: Writing and directing

 Since around 2020, Asante has been involved in creating, writing, and directing the six-part internationally co-produced TV crime drama series Smilla's Sense of Snow, which has its world premiere on Australian TV network SBS Television on 30 July 2025 and is distributed by ITV Studios.
 The series was made by German film production studio Constantin Film, in association with others.

 Other roles and activities

 As of 2025 Asante is chancellor of the Norwich University of the Arts, since becoming the second in the role in 2019, after John Hurt.

 Asante is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 She is a past elected member of BAFTA Council and a past BAFTA Film committee member.

-She travelled to US for an anti-drugs campaign, and then met with former First Lady Nancy Reagan.
+When she was in Grange Hill, she travelled to US for an anti-drugs campaign, and then met First Lady Nancy Reagan.

 Recognition, honours and awards

 In November 2004, the London Film Festival awarded Asante the inaugural Alfred Dunhill UK Film Talent Award.
 In February 2005, Asante was named The Times newspaper's Breakthrough Artist of the Year and was nominated for Best Newcomer at both the Evening Standard and London Film Critics award ceremonies.
 That same month at the BAFTA Film Awards, Asante received the Carl Foreman Award for Special Achievement by a British Writer, director, or Producer in Their First Feature Film, which she has since cited as being a big break in her career.
 The 2005 Miami International Film Festival awarded A Way of Life as Best Dramatic Feature in World Cinema and the FIPRESCI prize (International Federation of Film Critics prize) for Best Feature Film.
 The Wales Chapter of BAFTA gave A Way of Life four of its top awards in April 2005, including Best Director and Best Film.
 Additionally, Asante was awarded for this film by the San Sebastian Film Festival in Spain and the Mar del Plata Film Festival in Argentina.

 After the release of Belle, Asante was honoured by BAFTA in both Los Angeles and New York City as a "Brit to Watch", where special screenings of the film were held to celebrate her work.

 At the 2014 Miami International Film Festival, Asante was awarded the Signis Award as director of Belle.

 In 2014, Asante was made an Honorary Associate of the London Film School, where she earlier served as a Governor (2006–2007).

 She was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to film.

 In 2018, Asante became the first woman to receive the British Urban Film Festival honorary award from actress Dona Croll for outstanding contribution to film and television.

 In the 2020 and 2021 Powerlist, Asante was listed in the Top 100 of the most influential people in the UK of African/African-Caribbean descent.